Apple Cinnamon Baked Oatmeal Muffins ~ perfect for those on-the-go mornings or for a healthy mid-day snack.

 Let cool for 10 minutes in the pan before transferring them to a cooling rack for another 10 minutes.
 To avoid the liner sticking to the muffin, let them completely cool before enjoying.

 *If you don't have ground flax seeds, you can use whole chia seeds instead.
 The measurements and method are the same as the flax.
 If you only have whole flax, you can grind the flax seed in a coffee grinder.
-Another alternative to the flax eggs, is the liquid from a garbanzo bean can/pack.
-You will need 5 tablespoons of liquid to replace the 2 flax eggs in this recipe.
-Just whisk well into the wet ingredients.

 *Other nut butter ideas: cashew, walnut, sunflower seed and macadamia.
-Peanut butter works, but it will make the muffins taste a little peanut butter-y. *The mixture will have a wet consistency and that's totally normal.
+Peanut butter works, but it will make the muffins taste a little peanut butter-y.